mcp-pandoc-ts

 - Compile the TypeScript code:

-This creates thenpm run build # or yarn build
+npm run build # or yarn builddist/server.jsfile.

-is configured using one of the methods described in the "Prerequisites" section (either create and edit a.env
+- Configure Host Service URL: Ensure PANDOC_HOST_URLis configured using one of the methods described in the "Prerequisites" section (either create and edit a.envfile or set the environment variable externally).

-file or set the environment variable externally). - Run the MCP server (e.g., via LibreChat configuration or directly):
+- Run the MCP server (e.g., via LibreChat configuration or directly):

 MCP Integration (Example for LibreChat)

-environment variable directly within the MCP client's configuration for this server.
+Configure your MCP client (LibreChat, or similar) to launch the mcp-pandoc-ts server using Node.js.
+The recommended and most reliable way to configure the connection is by setting the PANDOC_HOST_URL environment variable directly within the MCP client's configuration for this server.
 This ensures the setting is correctly applied in the deployment environment.

 Example configuration snippet (adapt path as needed):